dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 # AD
 title -like '*Designer*'
 ```
-That's because AD and Azure AD are two seperate systems with their own attributes and comparison logic.
+That's because AD and Azure AD are two separate systems with their own attributes and comparison logic.
 For example, while Azure AD does not offer a `like` operator, AD does offer a `contain` operator which however has a completely different meaning.
 While AD accepts wildcard characters such as `*`, Azure AD does not.
 And there are many more differences.
 So make sure to check the [documentation](https://learn.microsoft.com/en-us/powershell/module/activedirectory/get-aduser?view=windowsserver2022-ps#parameters) on Get-ADUser filter syntax before jumping in.

 ## Parameters
 The script offers some extra features.
 Let's take a look at the parameters.